JustABearOz/PoshColor/README.md

 # PSColorizer
-PSColorizer is a new take on [PSColor](https://github.com/Davlind/PSColor), allowing you to customise items in powershell based on your own color preferences.
+PSColorizer is a blatant ripoff of [PSColor](https://github.com/Davlind/PSColor) :), allowing you to customise items in powershell based on your own color preferences.
 PSColorizer works in Powershell Core and works across both Windows and Linux.

-PSColozier can use either standard console colors or 8 bit RGB allowing 16 million colours.
+PSColozier can use either standard console colors or 8 bit RGB allowing 16 million colour goodness.

 ## Features
 * Colors can be set to RGB or Named colors from .Net (System.Drawing.Color)